Stew in Coconut milk or Ishtoo

 Optional for garnish:

-2-3 small onions ( shallots) or a little regular onion sliced thin and 4-5 curry leaves fried in a tbsp of ghee or coconut oil
+2-3 small onions ( shallots) or half a regular onion sliced thin and 4-5 curry leaves fried in a tbsp of ghee or coconut oil

 Method:

 1. Heat oil (I prefer coconut oil mixed with a little canola oil).
-Splutter cinnamon stick, cloves, cardamom and *turmeric powder ( if using)
+Splutter cinnamon stick, cloves, cardamom and pepper

-5. When done- (usually for chicken 10 mins after the whistle goes, the meat should be white and cooked through, a fork should go through the potatoes and carrots easily), reduce flame pour first extraction coconut milk (or 1 cup from the tin), add the pepper powder and simmer for 5 mins.
+6. When done- (usually for chicken 10 mins after the whistle goes, the meat should be white and cooked through, a fork should go through the potatoes and carrots easily), reduce flame pour first extraction thick coconut milk (or 1 cup thick coconut milk from a tin), and simmer for 10-15 mins on low heat stirring occasionally so that the coconut milk does not curdle

-6. Fry curry leaves and 2 small onions till brown in 1 tbsp ghee/ coconut oil and pour on top.
-(Optional- creates added flavour)
+7. For added flavour you can fry curry leaves and 2 small onions till brown in 1 tbsp ghee/ coconut oil and pour on top.

 If you like this and coconut milk based curried check out my favourite super quick and easy chicken curry in coconut milk ( which I also make with just veggies)